mikmanzato/yabt/README.md

 easily found and restored on the destination.
 It is particularly suitable if one is under full control of the backup location.

 This job uses the `rdiff-backup` command to execute the actual backup.
 It is generally available in the `rdiff-backup` package of your GNU/Linux distribution.
+Note that, in order to access remote files, rdiff-backup opens up a pipe to a copy of rdiff-backup running on the remote machine.
+Thus rdiff-backup must be installed on both ends.

 Configuration: